DevMountain/node-bcrypt-afternoon/README.md

 * Create a folder called `controllers` in your server directory.
 * Create a file called `authController.js` in your controllers directory.
-* Open `server/index.js` and require the `authController.js` file storing it on a const variable called ac.
+* Open `server/index.js` and require the `authController.js` file storing it on a const variable called authCtrl.

 * In `server/index.js` we will create the register endpoint.
-* Create a POST endpoint with '/auth/register' as the URL and ac.register as the controller function.
+* Create a POST endpoint with '/auth/register' as the URL and authCtrl.register as the controller function.

 * Install `bcryptjs`.
 * Go back to authController.js and require `bcryptjs` as a variable called `bcrypt`.